Posted on

 How long does a personal injury lawsuit take?

 A personal injury case takes anywhere from a few months to several years.
-Some of the most important factors that determine the length of the process are the following aspects of the case:

 Some cases settle very quickly.
 This can happen if you accept the insurance company’s initial settlement offer.
 It can also happen if your injuries are not very severe, you have already reached MMI, and there is little doubt that the defendant was liable for the accident.

 Other cases take much longer.
-If the defendant is paying the recovery out of his or her pocket, they are less likely to settle and hope for a verdict in their favor.
+If the defendant is paying the recovery out of their pocket, they are less likely to settle and hope for a verdict in their favor.
 If your injuries were severe and expensive, or if they will cause a lasting disability, the case will likely take much longer, as well.
 If an appeal is made from the case, it can drastically increase the timeframe.

 What is the personal injury claim process?